xrdocs-migration/packet-fronthaul/_blogs/firstconvergedFH.md

 - The CSR and the AGG router can support upto 12 and 24 CPRI Ports respectively
 - Some of these CPRI Ports can act as Universal Ports wherein we can operate them for either CPRI or Ethernet traffic
 - Both routers can support 1G/10G/25G/100G Interfaces, while you can configure 2x100G on the CSR, you will be able to have 4x100G uplinks on the AGG router
-- CPRI Rate Options 3, 4, 5, 6, 7 and 8 are supported while eCPRI and oRAN based 7.2x traffic can also pass through these products
+- CPRI Rate Options 3, 4, 5, 6, 7 and 8 are supported on CPRI Interfaces while eCPRI and oRAN based 7.2x traffic are supported on Ethernet and Universal ports
-- The Packet Fronthaul portfolio can operate seamlessly with the legacy CPRI based RAN vendors like Ericsson, Huawei, Nokia and Samsung
+- The Packet Fronthaul portfolio can operate seamlessly with any RAN vendor's CPRI, eCPRI, oRAN, BBU, RRU, O-DU, O-CU and O-RU including Ericsson, Nokia, Huawei and Samsung
 - There is support for IEEE 1914.3 Radio over Ethernet for the purpose of packetization of radio traffic
 - RoE Structure Agnostic Type-0 (Tunnel Mode) and Structure Agnostic Type-1 (Line Code Aware Mode) are supported on both platforms
 - Time Sensitive Networking (TSN) in the form of IEEE 802.1 Qbu or [Frame Preemption](https://www.ieee802.org/1/pages/802.1bu.html) is supported on both platforms, wherein you can preempt lower priority traffic to reduce the latency of higher priority traffic (like CPRI/eCPRI) in your network